 Two advisers we recently reviewed (SC and KL) tendered file-notes of such high quality that they seemed inconsistent with their prodigious workload.
 Their approach appeared to me to be less driven by risk-management concerns than from commercial considerations; properly documenting conversations and inquiries saved them time, eliminated re-working and streamlined the para-planning process.
 It also helped to transform their Statements of Advice from disclosure documents to compelling recommendations with a rich narrative spine.

 Rome wasn’t burnt in a day.
-You can make significant process improvements in remarkably little time.
+Appreciate that you can make significant process improvements in remarkably little time.

 Start by reviewing a selection of your file-notes and ask yourself questions like: